Machinist, Jacobs Tool & Manufacturing

 Loughlin stopped at Gorilla Mill's booth (IMTS booth: 432446) and described some challenges Jacobs Tool was having with a stainless part.
-He also connected with other providers of tooling, workholding, and coolant throughout the Tooling & Workholding Pavilion.
+He also connected with other providers of tooling, workholding, and coolant throughout the Tooling & Workholding Sector.
 After returning home, he worked with Gorilla Mill dial-in parameters.

 We were using generic standard carbide cutting tools and generic work holding with a cycle time of about 13 minutes, Loughlin says.

 We worked with Gorilla Mill to apply its four-flute rougher-finisher for a slotting application, as well as its seven-flute finisher for profiling.
 We also deployed an Iscar Metals indexable end mill and Mitee-Bite Products workholding to reduce the number of operations.
 In total, all the changes reduced our cycle time to less than six minutes.